All Episodes

 There may be some cooling going on.

-Oh no, what if that's happening?
+What if that's happening?

-Let you drag out the psychotherapists.
+Let's drag out the psychotherapists.

-Good group, what is happening to us?
+What is happening to us?

 Try this, folks.

-This is from uh Breitbart, Lubbock, Texas.
+This is from Breitbart, Lubbock, Texas.

-A leaked intelligence analysis from the customs and border protection reveals the exact numbers of illegal immigrants entering and attempting to enter the U.S. from nearly every nation on earth.
+A leaked intelligence analysis from the Customs and Border Protection reveals the exact numbers of illegal immigrants entering and attempting to enter the U.S. from nearly every nation on earth.

 The report was obtained by a trusted source within the CBP agency, leaked the document, spoke with Breitbart, Texas on the condition of anonymity.

-It's important to note these numbers do not include data from immigration and customs enforcement, i.e.
+It's important to note these numbers do not include data from immigration and customs enforcement, i.e. ICE.

 The available ICE data are in addition to these numbers.

-So in other words, what we have here is a customs and border protection report, doesn't even include ice numbers, which means the numbers we do have are low if we don't have the ice numbers.
+So in other words, what we have here is a customs and border protection report doesn't even include ICE numbers, which means the numbers we do have are low if we don't have the ice numbers.

-We have sat around.
+We have sat around, we've made jokes.

 And we've made jokes.

-Why don't you just catch a plane to Mexico City and come up to the Southern border?
+Why don't you just catch a plane to Mexico City and come up to the southern border?

 We joke about it.

-Except that's what's happening.
+Except that's what's happening for real.

-And that's not a wild-eyed panicked prediction.
+And that's not a wild-eyed, panicked prediction.

 It is from a leaked report from customs and border protection.